mistralai/mistral-finetune/README.md

 You can now validate the dataset by setting `data.instruct_data` and `data.eval_instruct_data` to `$HOME/data/glaive_train.jsonl` and `$HOME/data/glaive_eval.jsonl` in `example/7B.yaml` respectively.

-The reformatted datasets still has some errors which can be removed with `--create_corrected`.
+The reformatted datasets still have some errors which can be removed with `--create_corrected`.
 For this, make sure to add `--create_corrected` as follows:

 ```